Metamorphosis (1990 Italian film)

-Metamorphosis (DNA formula letale) is a 1990 film written and directed by Luigi Montefiori under the pseudonym G. L. Eastman.
+Metamorphosis (DNA formula letale) is a 1990 Italian body horror film written and directed by Luigi Montefiori under the pseudonym G. L. Eastman.
 It is the only film directed by Montefiori, best known for his career as an actor under the pseudonym George Eastman, although he had previously served as an uncredited director on 2020 Texas Gladiators.

 Plot

 Geneticist Peter Houseman, professor at a private university, is involved in studies on DNA with the support of his friend Mike and his young collaborator Willy, developing a serum he claims could be capable of preventing aging and defeating death.
 However, a commission decides to examine his continued requests for funding.
 Among the members stand out the elderly Professor Lloyd, very envious of Peter, and Inspector Sally, for whom Peter immediately shows attraction.
 The commission's skepticism and bureaucracy lead Peter to test the serum containing the modified DNA he has created on himself.

 At first the experiment seems to have a positive result; Peter feels increasingly stronger and begins a relationship with Sally, although her son Tommy immediately shows hostility towards him.
-Shortly after, however, Peter start showing episodes of violence.
+Shortly after, however, Peter starts showing episodes of violence.
 First he goes to a club where he brutally beats a prostitute, without remembering what happened.
 Then Patricia, a flirtatious student who had tried to seduce him, is raped and then strangled.
 Meanwhile, his body also begins to degenerate and acquire reptilian traits.

 Hit by a police car, Peter is admitted to a hospital, where he goes through a phase of premature aging that weakens him greatly.
 He claims that as a result of his experiment, he will forever remain whatever he becomes into and will never die.
 Kept under observation by doctors Mike and Lloyd, the latter hypothesizes that his body is regressing at an unspecified point in man's evolutionary history.
 Now looking monstrous, Peter escapes from the hospital, kills Lloyd and Willy, and discovers that his body needs human blood to stay strong.
 He kidnaps Tommy and then returns to the university lab, leaving a trail of death and blood in his wake, to make one last attempt to correct the experiment.
 However, Tommy destroys the bottle containing the serum and, pursued by Peter, escapes helped by his mother, who arrives at the scene.
 Tommy and Sally manage to escape outside where Mike and the police are waiting.
 Peter, who has now turned into an anthropomorphic dinosaur-like monster, opens the door and is shot by the police, before completely decomposing.

 Some time later, Tommy shows his mother a lizard that he keeps in a box.
 When Sally tells him to let it be free or otherwise it will die, the boy responds that it will never die, implying that the lizard is a surviving Peter.